DailyGrind-Sem6/Docs/Writerside/topics/OWASP-Top-10-Research.md

 Along with this, a proper CORS setup can prevent these attacks, by only allowing requests from trusted origins.
 This means that incoming requests can be assumed to be safe.

+## Conclusion

+In this document I went through all 10 of OWASP's top 10 security risks and checked if/how my application is vulnerable to them.
+Some of the risks are already mitigated by the tools I use, like Auth0 for various authentication risks and MongoDB for injection risks.

+For the risks that are not mitigated yet, I have noted possible fixes that I can implement in my application.
+These include:
+- setting up rate limiting and protected endpoints in the API-Gateway
+- using Dependabot to keep dependencies up-to-date
+- using the ZAP security scanner to scan the application for vulnerabilities
+- implement proper logging in order to detect breaches
+- use the OWASP Dependency Check to scan the application for known vulnerabilities in the dependencies used
+- set up mandatory code reviews to make sure no malicious code is being added to the application
+- set up a CORS policy to prevent SSRF attacks

+These changes would help make my application more secure by preventing the most common security risks.
+How many of these changes I will implement will depend on the time I have available and the importance of the risk.

 ## References
 - [1] OWASP Top Ten | OWASP Foundation. (z.d.). https://owasp.org/www-project-top-ten/
 - [2] Authentication — Ocelot 23.2 documentation. (z.d.). https://ocelot.readthedocs.io/en/latest/features/authentication.html#id2